Georgian Food to Remember

 Georgian Dumplings

-Khinkali – juicy hand-twisted dumplings filled with spiced beef
+Khinkali – juicy hand-twisted dumplings filled with spiced beef and lamb

 Stuffed Crêpe